Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Conclusion

 \section{Conclusion}

-To address the under-exploration of desire understanding and of non-verbal cues in multimodal sentiment analysis, we propose a symmetric bidirectional multimodal learning framework for desire, emotion, and sentiment recognition.
-The framework employs a masked image modeling to boosting extract fine-grained local features from high-resolution sub-images and capturing global visual representations from low-resolution images.
-More, we introduce a text-guided image decoder and an image-guided text decoder so that facilitate semantic alignment and modal fusion from local and global features during decoding, thereby enhancing the discriminative power of multimodal representations.
-Extensive experiments on the MSED dataset across three sub-tasks, demonstrate the effectiveness of our proposed method.
-We expect this work to offer insights for multimodal desire understanding and to inspire further research in this field.
+To address the under-exploration of desire understanding and the inadequate use of non-verbal cues, we propose a symmetric bidirectional multimodal learning framework for desire, emotion, and sentiment recognition.
+The framework employs a mixed-scale image strategy, using masked image modeling to boosting extract fine-grained local features from high-resolution sub-images and maintaining global context from low-resolution images.
+Furthermore, its symmetrical cross-modal decoders, including a text-guided image decoder and an image-guided text decoder, enable bidirectional interaction that refines both visual and textual representations.
+To harmonize these objectives, a set of dedicated loss functions are used, facilitating consistent learning across modalities.
+Extensive experiments on the MSED dataset demonstrate the effectiveness of leveraging non-verbal cues.